 I was born a nurse, I have been a qualified nurse since 1989.
 I am a wife and mother of 4.
 My favourite past-time is reading and I can happily loose myself in a book for hours at a time.

 I have all the abilities of what was considered the perfect housewife in the 1800’s.
 I can sew, I can cook, I can knit (sort of), I can crochet.
-I know how to run a home efficiently, but knowing how to do something and actually doing it are two different things.
+I know how to run a home efficiently, and I am really good at knowing how to make money last, but knowing how to do something and actually doing it are two different things.

 In the beginning

 Over the years life has presented me with many challenges.
 Some I have met and conquered.
 Two challenges I have met, ignored and then been defeated by them on more than one occasion.

 The first is money, saving, budgeting, all things in those categories.
 When I first started earning what I considered a proper salary, I was easily able to budget.
 I paid my rent, my petrol, my medical aid and my clothing store cards (all 3 of them) – my mom had to sign surety to open these as my salary was so low.

 Then I got married to a man who had never had to budget, or price watch, and some of that rubbed off on me!
 Actually, I think most of it rubbed off.
 We had money to spend and did!

 I underwent 4 years of fertility treatment to have my first child.
 This is where I lost control of my money brain.
 Medical aid covers almost nothing of this treatment; you pay for procedures with no visible results.

 I once worked out what it cost us at the time 1996!
 It came to nearly the same amount as a low to a mid-range new car would cost at today’s prices.
 Worth every penny!

 Please G-d, every parent should be blessed with a child like my first born.
 We have been blessed with 3 more wonderful children (daughters), each one a blessing and without fertility assistance.